IBM PS/2 Model 30

 Power supply

-The power supply on the IBM PS/2 model 30 home computer is internal.
-Behind the computer, there is the IEC C14 power connector, where the mains power cable is connected.
-My model is powered by 230 V in alternating current 50 Hz and absorbs 70 W.
+The power supply of the IBM PS/2 model 30 personal computer is internal.
+On the back of the computer, there is the IEC C14 power connector, where you can connect the mains power cable.
+My example is powered by 230 V alternating current 50 Hz and absorbs 70 W.

 The voltages generated, in direct current, are: